Florida State Road 44: State Road 44 Business

 State Road 44 Business is a state road in New Smyrna Beach, Florida.
 The latest GIS data has it listed as SR 44 even though there are two signs which have "business" tabs on them.
 Business 44 was the old alignment of SR 44 through downtown New Smyrna Beach.

 County Road 44W (Citrus County)

 County Road 44W exists as the western tip of old State Road 44, south of Crystal River.
 The suffix, "W", was most likely added to not confuse this section with State Road 44, to the north, and to show its location by being west of US 19 and US 98(SR 55).
-As with the majority of these type of 'coastal spur' routes, in West Central Florida, it is county maintained.
+As with the majority of these types of 'coastal spur' routes, in West Central Florida, it is county maintained.

 County Road 44A (Sumter County)

 County Road 44A exists along the north side of State Road 44 in Wildwood and Orange Home.
 The road begins southeast of the interchange with Interstate 75, and instantly intersects with CR 225, which runs north and south, while CR 44A runs directly east and west until it curves slightly to the right and becomes Kilgore Street.
 The road then moves south onto Central Avenue running parallel to the CSX line until reaching Lynum Street, and crosses the tracks until Lynum Street terminates at US 301.
 County Road 44A then not only crosses US 301 to enter Huey Street, but the wye for the former Leesburg and Tavares railroad line.
 One block away, CR 44A breaks away from Huey Street and curves south before running along the north side of the right-of-way of the previously mentioned abandoned railroad line.
 The line contained a series of abandoned freight cars until the 2000s (decade), and the road and railroad line followed each other until CR 44A terminates at a recreational vehicle park in Orange Home.